The Fostering Network

-As part of the Big Lottery funded Confidence in Care Consortium, The Fostering Network Wales are delivering free Fostering Changes training programmes across Wales for independent fostering providers over the next 4 years.
-The course is open to all foster carers regardless of their experience and relationship to the children they look after.
+As part of the Big Lottery funded Confidence in Care Consortium, The Fostering Network Wales are delivering free Fostering Changes training programmes across Wales for Independent Fostering Agencies over the next 4 years.
+The courses are open to all foster carers regardless of their experience and relationship to the children they look after.
 The next Fostering Changes Courses for foster carers in the Independent sector will be running from January – March 2017 in South Wales.